wurstscript/wurstscript.github.io/_doc/manual/classes.md

 # Modules

-*NOTE:* It is likely that the concept of modules will change in later versions of the language.
-If you want to be on the safe side you should not create modules which use other modules themselves.
-Plain, flat modules will most likely stay in the language.

 A _module_ is a small package which provides some functionality for classes.
 Classes can _use_ modules to inherit the functionality of the module.

 You can use the functions from the used module as if they were declared in the class.
 You can also _override_ functions defined in a module to adjust its behavior.

 If you know object oriented languages like Java or C#: Modules are like abstract classes and using a module is like inheriting from an abstract class but *without the sub-typing*.
-(WurstScript takes a different approach to enable polymorphism, but this is not implemented yet)
+Modules encapsulate behaviour that you might want to add to several classes, without overhead and hierarchical structure.

 ## Example 1